Dance Band Encyclopaedia

 Towards documenting the places where dance music could have been heard or danced to in London during the 1920s , 1930s and 1940s.
 I would like to add photographs of the buildings if anyone can help!

-Establishment Information and Bands Period Recordings
+Establishment Information and Bands From To Recordings

 Ace Of Spades